AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “Taking this further, an anticipatory network may sometimes be better understood as a network of *models* rather than as a network of *individuals*.
 To continue the analogy, if people are gambling on the outcome of the tournament without seeing either the player’s faces or their hands, they perceive the event not as a game between poker players but between different poker-playing strategies—inferred from each player’s match history—acting through the conduit of human hands.

 “From the gamblers’ perspective, the strategies of each player are in every sense as ‘real’ as the players themselves.
-After all, the models are the “thing” they are betting on and the humans merely vehicle.
+After all, the models are the “thing” they are betting on and the humans merely vehicles.
 The perspective of the anticipatory systems analyst is much the same.
 The internal predictive models are as real as the underlying systems—a network of individuals can be conceptualized as a network of models.
 They are duals.
 They are fundamentally equivalent views that can be naturally exchanged for each other.

 “But duals are not identical.
 Although systems must behave in a strictly causal way, with one interaction leading to another, models do not.
 The framework of causality simply cannot be applied to the ‘meta-behavior’ of models interacting with other models, because these interactions exist outside of time.
 To the question, “when did rock beat scissors,” one can only answer, ‘whenever the rules of *rock, paper, scissors* were first conceivable’—now, then, and forever.